 In Clue, players are assigned different roles of the suspects, the victim, and the weapon.
 They must then try to figure out which cards are in each other player’s hands by asking questions and making deductions.
 This board game is perfect for kids who love solving mysteries!

 - PLAY USING ALEXA: Players have the option of playing this Clue game using Amazon Alexa.
 (Alexa device sold separately).
-Note: sound comes with the paired Echo device
+Note: sound comes from paired Echo device

 - WHO, WHAT, WHERE: Solve the mystery of Mr. Boddy's murder.
 In this classic mystery game of whodunit, players figure out who committed the murder, the weapon used, and the room in which it was done

 Trivial Pursuit is a board game that challenges players to answer trivia questions.
 It’s perfect for improving children’s problem-solving skills because it requires them to think quickly and creatively when figuring out the answers.
 This board game will also help develop memory skills, concentration, focus, and more!

 In Trivial Pursuit, players have to answer a question correctly before rolling the dice and moving their piece around the board.
 They can earn points by picking up wedges in different categories but lose them if they land on a space where another player has already claimed it.
 This board game is perfect for improving focus and concentration while also having fun!

 - Quick play trivia for the whole family

 - Features cards for kids and cards for adults